adachenski/SQAProject/README.md

 # SQAProject

-## SQA Test is a web-application that can help student prepare for SQA exams and intership interviews.
+## SQA Test is a optimized for a mobile devices web-application that can help student prepare for SQA exams and intership interviews.

 #### Technologies used:
  * NodeJs